udacity/cd13451-sentiment-analysis-project/README.md

 # Sentiment Analysis with Noisy Labels using AWS SageMaker

+Continuous annotation is the process of regularly updating training data with fresh examples from a currently deployed model checkpoint.
+These examples are then used to train the next version of the model.
+A significant challenge in this process is the efficient selection and annotation of new examples, especially when dealing with large, complex datasets where human labeling is prone to noise and errors.

+One of the main challenges of annotation is its repetitive nature, which can lead to fatigue, coupled with the inherent ambiguity in the task itself.
+In our project, we aim to explore and utilize methods and libraries from cutting-edge research to tackle these challenges.
+Our focus is particularly on analyzing a deployed model's output to refine and enhance the training dataset.

+Given that annotation errors are a common occurrence, our approach involves employing Confidence Learning.
+This technique uses a trained model's predictions to identify and highlight questionable labels.
+The premise is that instances where the model shows unexpected responses may point to potential labeling inaccuracies.

-To evaluate the effectiveness of confidence learning, we plan to implement it on a practical sentiment analysis dataset.
-Consider a scenario where you are developing a deep learning system for analyzing sentiments in product reviews for a recently established online beauty product store.
-The objective is to assist the company in making decisions about inventory management—what products to retain and what to discontinue.
-The company has been actively monitoring comments on their website and has hired annotators to assign sentiment labels.
-They provide you with a dataset comprising 80,000 customer reviews, each labeled as 0 for negative sentiment or 1 for positive sentiment.
+To test the effectiveness of Confidence Learning, we plan to apply it to a real-world scenario involving sentiment analysis.
+Imagine developing a deep learning system to analyze product review sentiments for a new online beauty product store.
+The system's aim is to help the company decide which products to keep and which to phase out.
+The company actively monitors customer feedback on its website and has engaged annotators to label these sentiments.
+You are provided with a dataset of 80,000 customer reviews, each tagged with a 0 for negative sentiment or a 1 for positive sentiment.
+This project will serve as a practical application to assess how Confidence Learning can improve the accuracy and reliability of sentiment analysis in a dynamic, real-world environment.

 ## Getting Started